Klarisse de Guzman

-Klarisse "Klang" De Guzman (born September 6, 1991) is a Filipino singer-songwriter and actress who rose to prominence after placing as the first-runner up of the first season of The Voice of the Philippines in 2013 and being crowned the winner of the third season of Your Face Sounds Familiar in 2021.
+Klarisse "Klang" de Guzman (born September 6, 1991) is a Filipino singer and actress who rose to prominence after placing as the first-runner up of the first season of The Voice of the Philippines in 2013 and being crowned the winner of the third season of Your Face Sounds Familiar in 2021.

 Regarded as the "Philippines Soul Diva", De Guzman is recognized as one of the most prominent Filipino artists of her generation.
 In 2017, she won "Most Influential Female Concert Performers of the Year" with Angeline Quinto, Jona Viray and Morissette at The 7th EdukCircle Awards.
 The following year, she won the "Most Promising Female Concert Artist of the Year" trophy at the Box Office Entertainment Awards.

 She is an artist under ABS-CBN's training and management subsidiary Star Magic and was also a member of the Filipino singing quartet, Birit Queens.
 In 2016, she competed in the celebrity competition We Love OPM as part of the singing trio O Diva which landed as the competition's third placer.